alexia-maria/Task-management-V2/README.md

 # Task-management-V2

-An intuitive platform designed to help families track and complete tasks efficiently.
-Gamification techniques encourage engagement and productivity.
+Developed a system that helps families track and complete tasks through an intuitive interface, using gamification techniques to encourage task completion.

 # Key Features